cloudmesh-community/fa18-516-17/project-report/report.md

 ## Conclusion

-We've described here how retailers data needs are ever expanding.
-In order to meet those needs, we've shown that it will take a reliable, scalable architecture at the lower price point.
-The cloud computing model delivered through a combination of Hadoop, HDFS and Hive will meet those needs.
+We've described how retailer data needs are continually expanding.
+In order to meet those needs, we've shown that it will take a reliable, scalable architecture at a lower price point.
+The cloud computing model delivered through a combination of Hadoop, HDFS, and Hive described above meets those needs.

 We've successfully implemented portions of this environment and illustrated the performance on a sample retail dataset.
-In addition, several future considerations were called out as ways to enhance and scale the architecture to further meet the needs of retailers.
+In addition, several future considerations were called out that will enhance and scale the architecture as additional complexity is added.